an AI-driven smart glasses that can recognize objects and texts,

 a) Phone Interviews with Directed Storytelling

 The goal was to collect first-hand anecdotal data of blind people’s experiences, opinions, and attitudes around online shopping.
-We also wanted to identify any advancements and frustrations that exist within the current technologies that we asked our participants to reflect at times when they could complete online shopping tasks successfully and unsuccessfully.
-This helped us to also analyze their expectations and objectives.
+I also wanted to identify any advancements and frustrations that exist within the current technologies that I asked our participants to reflect at times when they could complete online shopping tasks successfully and unsuccessfully.
+This helped me to analyze their expectations and objectives.

 b) Remote Moderated Study

-During this study, we asked participants to share their screens with us through an accessible-friendly video conferencing tool, Zoom, and requested them to do online shopping exercises as we observed their patterns.
-We watched our participants steps as they browsed and selected both familiar and unfamiliar items.
+During this study, I re-recruited 5 of our previous participants and asked them to share their screens with us through an accessible-friendly video conferencing tool, Zoom, and requested them to do online shopping exercises as we observed their patterns.
+I watched our participants' steps as they browsed and selected both familiar and unfamiliar items.

 I gathered all of our data on database organization tools such as Airtable and Excel for us to be able to easily access all the information we received.
-I then organized the collected data on an online whiteboard platform, Miro, as I color-coded the collected information.
+I then organized the collected data with Affinity Diagramming methods on an online whiteboard platform, Miro, as I color-coded the collected information.
 I compiled our observations and insights into relevant categories and consequential relationships based on shared intent, purpose, or problems.

 Miro board screenshot